-“We didn’t come here to ask you about sorrow,” the king said, “but to ask you if you have medicine that could help us have a child.”
+“We didn’t come here to ask you about sorrow,” the king said, “but to ask if you have medicine that could help us have a child.”

-The queen and the king took the medicine that the old man gave them and returned to their palace full of hope.
+The queen and the king took the medicine and returned to their castle full of hope.
 Not long after, the queen was with child.
-The kingdom, the court and the servants all celebrated the news.
-When the time came, the unborn baby started crying from his mother’s womb and refused to be born.
-The doctors tried everything to make the baby stop crying and be born, but nothing helped.
+The kingdom, the court, and the servants all celebrated the news.

-“Hush, my son, hush,” the king said, “and I’ll give you a great kingdom to rule when you grow up.”
+“Hush, my son, hush,” the king said, “and I’ll give you a great kingdom to rule over when you grow up.”

 The baby kept crying.